 As absurd as this solution might sound to some users, it’s one of the most effective and simple ones.

 - If your wall outlet (electrical outlet) has a switch, then turn it off first.
-If you don’t have any switch, then skip this step.
+If you don’t have any switches, then skip this step.

 - Now, unplug the Roku device from the wall outlet.

 - Wait for at least 60 seconds before plugging it back into the wall outlet.

 - Next, let your Roku TV complete its startup process.
 Once it has completed the process, then you’ll find yourself in the ‘Home’ tab.

 - Now inside the Home tab, hover over to the ‘Hulu’ channel/app.

 - Then, press the ‘OK’ button on the Roku remote.

 - This will open the ‘Hulu’ channel and check if this solution has resolved your issue.

 If yes, then good for you.
 But if this solution didn’t do any good for you, then try the next one.

 If your TV displays the Hulu logo for a few seconds, freezes, and returns to the home tab of your Roku device, then a reinstall might fix this issue.
 This might happen because of the corrupted files of the channel or app.